Slevinski/slevinski.github.io/series/infrastructure-and-program/README.md

 # Sutton SignWriting Infrastructure and Program

-*Stewardship and program-design briefs for continuity, host structure, international participation, and shared infrastructure*
+*Stewardship and program-design briefs for continuity, host-structure requirements, international participation, shared infrastructure, and layered AI/data governance*

 This repository contains the stewardship, continuity, and program-design series of the Sutton SignWriting platform.
-It explains what already exists, what continuity risks remain, and what technical, human, institutional, and funding structures would make the work durable, citable, maintainable, and cumulative.
+It distinguishes what already exists, what continuity risks remain, and what technical, human, institutional, data-governance, and funding structures would make the work durable, citable, maintainable, and cumulative.

 The central stewardship question is: